itsmeannrie/Final_Project_ACP/README.md

   - **Date Validation:** The `get_date_input` function ensures users enter dates in the correct `MM-DD-YYYY` format using the `datetime` module.
   - **Menu Choices:** User selections for categories and menu options are validated to prevent invalid inputs.
 - **File Handling:**
-  - Uses try-except blocks to manage missing or corrupted files:
+  - If files are missing or corrupted, try-except blocks are employed to handle the exceptions, ensuring that the program can recover by initializing fresh data or resetting corrupted files.
-    Initializes fresh data if expenses.json is missing.
-    Resets corrupted files to maintain functionality.
 -**Exception Handling**
   Detects and gracefully handles common runtime errors:
   - **Invalid Numeric Inputs:** Prevents crashes when users enter non-numeric values where numbers are required (ex: budgets or expense amounts).